Macy's Thanksgiving Day Parade: Unofficial broadcasts

-CBS's coverage was originally part of the All-American Thanksgiving Day Parade, a broadcast that included footage from multiple parades across North America, including parades at Detroit, Philadelphia and Disneyland (the latter was later replaced by Opryland USA in 1997 and after that Miami Beach), and taped footage of the Toronto Santa Claus Parade (taped usually the second or third weekend of November) and the Aloha Floral Parade in Honolulu (which usually took place in September).
-Beginning in 2004, however, CBS has focused exclusively on the Macy's parade, but avoids using the Macy's name due to the lack of an official license.
+CBS's coverage was originally part of the All-American Thanksgiving Day Parade, a broadcast that included footage from multiple parades across North America, including parades at Detroit, Philadelphia and Disneyland (the latter was later replaced by Opryland USA in 1997 and after that Miami Beach), and taped footage of the Toronto Santa Claus Parade (taped usually the second or third weekend of November) and the Aloha Floral Parade in Honolulu (which usually occurred in September).
+Beginning in 2004, however, CBS focused exclusively on the Macy's parade, but avoids using the Macy's name due to the lack of an official license.
 To compensate for the fact that the Broadway and music performances can only appear on NBC, CBS adds their own pre-recorded performances (also including Broadway shows, although different from the ones that are part of the official parade and recorded off-site) to fill out the special.
-With the lack of a live parade for 2020, CBS aired The CBS Thanksgiving Day Celebration—which was hosted by Kevin Frazier and Keltie Knight of Entertainment Tonight, and featured highlights and new performances.
+With the absence of a live parade (outside of Herald Square) for 2020, CBS aired The CBS Thanksgiving Day Celebration, which was hosted by Kevin Frazier and Keltie Knight of Entertainment Tonight, and featured highlights and new performances.

 For the 1997 parade, MTV guest reporters, Beavis and Butt-head, with host Kurt Loder, provided their usual style of commentary on aspects of the parade, and of their take on Thanksgiving in general.
 The special, titled Beavis and Butt-head Do Thanksgiving, included a balloon of Beavis and Butt-head spectating from their couch.
 The balloon was not participating in the parade, but stationed on top of a building alongside the parade route.

-CBS did not carry parade coverage in 2024, part of a broader cutback in holiday special programming at Paramount Global ahead of its merger with Skydance Media that eventually took effect in 2025.
+CBS has not carried parade coverage since 2024, part of a broader cutback in holiday special programming at Paramount Global ahead of its then-pending merger with Skydance Media.

 Radio coverage of the parade is provided by Audacy's WINS (1010 AM) in New York City; it is one of the few times throughout the year in which WINS breaks away from its all-news radio format.

+Livestreams of the parade by persons situated along its route have been commonplace since smartphones and online video platforms have come into prominence.